obada-foundation/documentation/device_status.md

 ## Need a minimum List of statuses for device_statusID

 Objective:  Provide research and accountability and compliance in a separate standard identifiable field.
+- simple keywrods
+- should last "forever"

-* Proposed LIst
+* Proposed List
-- new
+- new = 1
- - refurbished
+- refurbished = 2
- - disposed
+- disposed = 3